Why do I want to help RefuSHE?

 I want to help those in need through music.

 The answer is quite simple.
 I have always wanted to do good things with my music.
-Yes, I want to spread a positive message and create something people relate to when they hear my music, but I have had a burning desire to do more for those in need.
+Yes, I want to spread a positive message and create something people relate to when they hear my music, but I have had a burning desire to do more than just spread good vibes.
 I have been very very fortunate in my life.
 My parents gave me money as a kid, paid for my school, and provided a roof for me to live under.
 All of these things, and more have provided me unlimited opportunities in this world.
 There are countless amounts of people in the world who couldn’t even imagine living the life I have been gifted with.
-Yea, I had my ups and downs, but when you look at things in the big picture, everything has been just fine and dandy.
+Yea, I have had my ups and downs, but when you look at things in the big picture, everything has been just fine and dandy.